MichaIng/DietPi-Docs/docs/dietpi_tools.md

 ### DietPi VPN

 DietPi-VPN is a combination of OpenVPN installation and DietPi front end GUI.
 Allowing all VPN users to quickly and easily connect to any NordVPN, ProtonVPN, or any other server that uses OpenVPN in TCP or UDP, using only open source software.
+Run `dietpi-vpn`.

 ![DietPi-VPN screenshot](assets/images/dietpi-vpn.jpg){: width="642" height="300" loading="lazy"}